Entobia

 Entobia is a trace fossil in a hard substrate (typically a shell, rock or hardground made of calcium carbonate) formed by sponges as a branching network of galleries, often with regular enlargements termed chambers.
-Apertural canals connect the outer surface of the substrate to the chambers and galleries so the sponge can channel water through its tissues for filter feeding (Bromley, 1970).
-The fossil ranges from the Devonian to the Recent (Taylor and Wilson, 2003; Tapanila, 2006).
+Apertural canals connect the outer surface of the substrate to the chambers and galleries so the sponge can channel water through its tissues for filter feeding.
+The fossil ranges from the Devonian to the Recent.